fast-spectroscopy-sheffield/HDF5-conversion/README.md

 # HDF5-conversion

 A simple app for batch converting the HDF5 files that are produced by the TA software.
+If you wish to use this app on a PC other than the Lab PC, you'll need to save the files to your PC and change the paths in the .bat file accordingly.
+Obviously you'll need python and the appropriate packages installed.
+Please note that the app is designed specifically to convert the TA HDF5 files.
+It won't work for any other random HDF5 files you have knocking around!

 ### Current Usage